Saartje87/pbjs/readme.md

 - dont repeat yourself (DRY): using clear function names to avoid multiple declarations for the same purpose
 - the future right now: instead of custom calls for general tasks, ES5 polyfills are included
 - supporting OOP approaches: ease the paradigm through the included class construct & inheritance
-- don't wai for it: the framework is defined in the CommonJS way for asnyc module loading
+- don't wait for it: the framework is defined in the CommonJS way for async module loading
-- understand what you do: find a method in the modular structured source (1/3 jQuery)
+- understand what you do: find a method in the modular structured source

 Of course it works quite well with common [design patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/).